damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 Here are some ideas on using the new slash commands:

 - In your email while replying to an issue TODO doc link
-- When creating a new issue through email (see below!)
 - Try having some in a template
 - Through the notes API